• Home

 • 1 ½ teaspoons vanilla extract

-• ⅔ cup vegan approved chocolate chips (Guittard)
+• 2 cups vegan approved chocolate chips (Guittard)

 Instructions

-• In a medium size bowl, thoroughly stir together the flour, salt, baking powder, baking soda and sugar.
+• In a medium size bowl, thoroughly stir together the flour, baking soda, salt and cinnamon.

 • Add the flour mixture to the oil mixture and stir until combined.
-Stir in nuts and chocolate chips.
+Stir in chocolate chips.
+The dough will be soft, but a little crumbly from the oil.
+Divide it into sections and push it together tightly with your hands.

 Keyword Coconut Oil, Vegan Chocolate Chip Cookies